ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit-Reset: 10
 ~~~

-A client implementing a simple ratio between `RateLimit-Remaining` and
+A client implementing a simple ratio between RateLimit-Remaining field and
-`RateLimit-Reset` could infer an average throughput of
+RateLimit-Reset field could infer an average throughput of
 1000 quota-units per second,
-while `RateLimit-Limit` conveys a quota-policy
+while the RateLimit-Limit field conveys a quota-policy
 with an average of 10 quota-units per second.
 If the service cannot handle such load, it should return
-either a lower `RateLimit-Remaining` value
+either a lower RateLimit-Remaining field value
-or an higher `RateLimit-Reset` value.
+or an higher RateLimit-Reset field value.
-Moreover, complementing large `time-window` quota-policies with
+Moreover, complementing large time-window quota-policies with
-a short `time-window` one mitigates those risks.
+a short time-window one mitigates those risks.

 ## Denial of Service

-`RateLimit` fields may assume unexpected values by chance or purpose.
+RateLimit fields may assume unexpected values by chance or purpose.
-For example, an excessively high `RateLimit-Remaining` value may be:
+For example, an excessively high RateLimit-Remaining field value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack
   or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or an high `RateLimit-Reset` value could inhibit clients to contact
+or an high RateLimit-Reset field value could inhibit clients to contact
 the server.

 Clients MUST validate the received values to mitigate those risks.